Did You Let The Pitbull Loose?

 Loving or Furious – Insurance Carriers can’t be expected to know the circumstances!

 Some homeowners make the adult decision to have a dog; some insurance carriers make the business decision to underwrite risk!
-Each have to think about the consequences.
+Each has to think about the consequences.

 Those homeowners who decide to have an attack dog in their home or on their premises, make the decision based on the protection of their home, family and/or belongings but there is a risk involved.
 If someone were to penetrate the safe zone, the dog will most likely attack and cause bodily harm – this is a certain liability for the homeowner and definitely a concern of the underwriting carrier.